Apps

 "People don't actually talk that way," says Li Zhou, engineer lead for XiaoIce, Microsoft's AI-powered social chatbot aimed at a Chinese audience and which has over 200 million users in Asia.

-The computing giant, which lags behind in the smart home control race led by Amazon Alexa and Google Assistant, claims this update is a "technological breakthrough" which gives AI chatbots more natural speech.
+The computing giant, which lags behind in the smart home control race led by Amazon Alexa and Google Assistant, claims this update is a "technological breakthrough" that gives AI chatbots more natural speech.

 Microsoft hopes the technology will make chatbots smart enough to talk with humans in the same way we chat on the phone.
-What this means, is to operate in 'full duplex', which is to communicate in both directions - listening and speaking - at the same time.
+This means operating in 'full duplex', which means communicating in both directions—listening and speaking—at the same time.

 For example, we might be thinking of something new to say while listening, then quickly interject when the other person says something related to what we had planned to say next.
 "This is the art of conversation that people use in their daily life," Zhou added.
 Microsoft's AI can also fill awkward silences and help move the conversation forward.